Chart Color Schemes

 Lawnton features high concentrations of group households, with a lower-than-average median household size

 Family households account for 68.5% of all households, including 27.9% couples with children, 23.0% couples without children, and 16.0% single parent families.
-Non-family households constitute the remaining 31.5%, with lone person households at 27.5% and group households comprising 4.0%.
+Non-family households constitute the remaining 31.5%, with lone person households at 27.5% and group households comprising 4.0% of the total.
 The median household size is 2.5 people, which is smaller than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households